 Many pet parents often overlook this feature, yet it is equally important.
 The reason is that harnesses with reflective stitching can provide added visibility, especially at night.
 And as a result, other people can easily see your dog, which also means they are safer.

 You may want to consider harnesses with a built-in handle on top as it provides you with better control over your dog.
-Not to mention, it can also come in handy if you need to assist your dog in and out of the car, or to help them over obstacles when you go on a hike with them.
+Not to mention, it can also come in handy if you need to assist your dog in and out of the car or to help them over obstacles when you go on a hike with them.

-Things You Need to Know About Escape Proof Dog Harnesses: From Measuring to Using it
+Need to Know About Escape Proof Dog Harnesses: From Measuring to Using it

 - Sizes are not standardized.
 So, make sure you check the manufacturer’s sizing chart and measure your dog each time before you purchase.
 And remember, harnesses that are too loose are not escape-proof!

 - Check if it fits.
 Always double-check to make sure you have already tightened everything before stepping outside.
 That said, if it is too tight, it can cause discomfort.
-So, ensure you can at least fit in 2 fingers between your dog’s body and the harness.
+So, ensure you can at least fit in two fingers between your dog’s body and the harness.